Don your best carnival attire — along with the ubiquitous colorful beads — and get ready for this year’s Mardi Gras festivities in New Orleans.

-If you're looking to treat yourself, consider The Hotel Monteleone.
+If you're looking to splurge on top quality, consider The Hotel Monteleone.
 The hotel has a 4.7-star rating on Skyscanner, and rooms are currently available for $179.

 The Hotel Monteleone stands in the French Quarter within four blocks of Jackson Square, the Canal Street Shops, Harrah's New Orleans Casino and Bourbon Street.